AndreaFalanti/popnas/README.md

 python scripts/predictors_time_testing.py -p {path_to_log_folder}
 ```

-### Controller testing script
+### Accuracy predictor testing script
-Another additional script is provided to analyze the results of multiple controller configurations on the data gathered in a POPNAS run.
+Another additional script is provided to analyze the results of multiple accuracy predictor configurations, on the data gathered in a POPNAS run.
 The script creates an additional folder (*pred_acc_test*) inside the log folder given as argument.

 The script can be launched with the following command: